-If you’ve considered adding video to your marketing mix, but put it off because the idea of the video shoot is a little intimidating… rest assured, given the careful planning that goes into a professional shoot, you’ll be more than prepared before filming begins.
+Maybe you have considered adding video to your marketing mix but put it off because the idea of a video shoot is a little intimidating.

-Besides, the advantages of a first-rate shoot go well beyond the production of a single video, and they just may raise the stakes enough to persuade you to give it a go.
+Not only that, the advantages of a first-rate shoot can extend well beyond the production of a single video and may persuade you to give it a go.

-You see, a well-planned video shoot can produce enough high-quality media to raise the profile of your business across the board.
+You see, one well-planned video shoot can produce enough high-quality media to raise the profile of your business across the board.

 Pre-production is the first step.